-Howard Marks is the Co-Founder and Co-Chairman of Oaktree Capital Management, a leader among global investment managers specializing in alternative investments.
-Since the inception of Oaktree in 1995, he has been responsible for ensuring the firm’s adherence to its core investment philosophy; communicating closely with clients concerning products and strategies; and contributing his experience to big-picture decisions relating to investments and corporate direction.
-Marks is one of the world’s greatest investors and most well-respected alternative investment managers in the business.
-Prior to launching Oaktree, he led the groups at the TCW Group, where he was responsible for investments in distressed debt, high yield bonds, and convertible securities.
-Before that, he spent 16 years at Citibank where he was Vice President and Senior Portfolio Manager in charge of convertible and high yield securities.
+Howard Marks is the Co-Founder and Co-Chairman of Oaktree Capital Management, a leading global investment firm specializing in alternative investments, including distressed debt, high-yield bonds, and convertible securities.
+Since founding Oaktree in 1995, Marks has guided the firm’s investment philosophy, provided strategic oversight on portfolio management, and advised clients on financial products and strategies.
+Recognized as one of the world’s top investors and alternative investment managers, he brings decades of experience in managing complex credit and equity investments.
+Prior to Oaktree, Marks led investment teams at the TCW Group, focusing on distressed debt, high-yield bonds, and convertible securities, and spent 16 years at Citibank as Vice President and Senior Portfolio Manager overseeing convertible and high-yield portfolios.

 CURRENT APPOINTMENTS